-Messi misses penalty kick as Iceland holds Argentina to draw | CBC Sports
+Messi misses penalty kick in Argentina's draw vs. Iceland | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

-The penalty was awarded after Aguero was pushed in the back by Hordur Magnusson as both chased Messi's floated cross in the 63rd.
+The score was already 1-1 when Argentina was awarded the penalty after Hordur Magnusson's tumbling fall over Sergio Aguero as both chased Messi's floated cross.
+Messi placed his shot to the right of Hannes Halldorsson, but the Iceland goalkeeper dove and got two hands behind the ball.

-The small Nordic island nation's team created several first-half chances despite having only 22 per cent possession, and pushed back Argentina's waves of second-half attacks.
+"I did my homework.
+I looked at a lot of penalties from Messi," Halldorsson said.
+"I had a good feeling that he would go this way today."

-Messi had a final chance to redeem his team with the final kick of the game, but his free kick from 25 yards failed to clear a solid Iceland defensive wall.
+Messi had a final chance to redeem his team with the final kick of the game, but his free kick from 25 yards failed to clear a solid defensive wall.
+It summed up the entire second half of resolute hard work by Iceland.

 At the end, Messi retreated alone into the centre circle with his head bowed and hands on his knees.

 Iceland played its debut on soccer's biggest stage like it belonged alongside the 2014 runners-up.
+Indeed, the result and performance matched its European Championship two years ago.
+Then, Iceland frustrated and stopped Ronaldo from scoring and rallied to earn a 1-1 draw with Portugal.

-Before trailing, Iceland could have taken the lead but Birkir Bjarnason side-footed a shot wide of goal when Caballero was exposed.
+The small Nordic island nation's team could have taken an early lead Saturday but Birkir Bjarnason side-footed a shot wide of goal when goalkeeper Willy Caballero was exposed.

-That chance came in a nervous ninth minute for Argentina's defence, which seemed unsettled by Iceland's strength and their own unease with loose balls in the penalty area.

-No Iceland defender was at fault for failing to stop Aguero's goal.
-The forward executed a classy spin move to create his chance when a miscued shot by Marcos Rojo arrived at his feet near the penalty spot.
+Aguero then scored in the 19th minute.
+Spinning off a defender with his back to goal at the penalty spot, Aguero moved to his right and hooked his left foot around to send a rising shot high into the net.

-It was a finish worthy of Argentina great Diego Maradona, who was watching in the VIP section at Spartak Stadium.
+It was a finish worthy of Argentina great Diego Maradona, who was watching in the VIP seats.
 The FIFA ambassador was puffing a large cigar despite smoking being banned in all World Cup venues.

+Iceland was level four minutes later, however, when Alfred Finnbogason scored after Argentina goalkeeper Willy Caballero pushed a low cross into the forward's path for a volley from eight yards.

 Comments